juxor/afaq/markdown/secJ4.md

 is presented as such by the media.
-As economist Paul Krugman summarises, in America while the bulk of the population are working longer and harder to make ends meet _"the really big gains went to the really, really rich."_ In fact, _only the top 1 percent has done better since the 1970s than it did in the generation after World War II.
+As economist Paul Krugman summarises, in America while the bulk of the population are working longer and harder to make ends meet _"the really big gains went to the really, really rich."_ In fact, _"only the top 1 percent has done better since the 1970s than it did in the generation after World War II.
 Once you get way up the scale, however, the gains have been spectacular -- the top tenth of a percent saw its income rise fivefold, and the top .01 percent of American is seven times richer than they